Expand Your Mind. Follow Your Art.

 Middle and High School

 NESA fosters collaboration, expression, and personal growth through a STEAM-centered, arts-integrated curriculum.
-Serving grades 6-12, we prepare students for success in higher education and beyond.
+Serving grades 6-12.
+Rolling admissions open now!

 Summer Camp

 Explore all aspects of life on stage!
-Learn singing, dancing, swimming, circus skills, stage combat and more.
-Eight one-week sessions from June 23rd through August 15th.
-Located in downtown Lebanon, NH.
+Learn singing, dancing, swimming, magic, stage and more.
+Eight one-week sessions from June 23rd - August 15th.

 News and Updates